Maritime history: Pacific War

 The Pacific War was the part of World War II, especially following the successful Japanese attack on United States forces at Pearl Harbor to 1945.
 The main American naval theaters were as Pacific Ocean Areas and Southwest Pacific Area.
 The British fought chiefly in the Indian Ocean.
 It was a war of logistics, with American home bases in California and Hawaii sending supplies to Australia.
 The U.S. used its submarines to sink Japanese transports and oil tankers, thereby cutting off Japan's supplies to its outposts and causing a severe shortage of gasoline.
+The Pacific War also saw the widespread use of aircraft carriers by both the United States Navy and the Imperial Japanese Navy.

 Island hopping was the key strategy to bypass heavily fortified Japanese positions and instead concentrate the limited Allied resources on strategically important islands that were not well defended but capable of supporting the drive to the main islands of Japan.
 This strategy was possible in part because the Allies used submarine and air attacks to blockade and isolate Japanese bases, weakening their garrisons and reducing the Japanese ability to resupply and reinforce.
-Most Japanese soldiers killed in the Pacific died of starvation, and Japan used its submarine fleet to try to resupply them.
+Most Japanese soldiers killed in the Pacific died of starvation, and Japan used its submarine fleet to try to resupply them, resulting in specialized submarines such as the Type 3 submergence transport vehicle developed by the Imperial Japanese Army.

-Hard-fought battles on the Japanese home islands of Iwo Jima, Okinawa, and others resulted in horrific casualties on both sides, but finally produced a Japanese retreat.
+Hard-fought battles at the Mariana Islands and Palau, Iwo Jima, Okinawa, and others resulted in horrific casualties on both sides, but finally produced a Japanese retreat, culminating in the largest naval battle in history at Leyte Gulf.
 Faced with the loss of most of their experienced pilots, the Japanese increased their use of kamikaze tactics in an attempt to create unacceptably high casualties for the Allies.
 After the turning point of the Pacific where a third of the Imperial Japanese Navy fleet was hit in the Battle of Midway, the United States Department of the Navy recommended various positions for and against an invasion of Japan in 1945.
 Some staff proposed to force a Japanese surrender through a total naval blockade or air raids.